Philippine Sports Commission: History

-The Philippine Sports Commission was created on January 24, 1990, through Republic Act No. 6847 or "The Philippine Sports Commission Act" during the administration of then-President Corazon Aquino.
+The Philippine Sports Commission was created through Republic Act No. 6847 or "The Philippine Sports Commission Act".
+The charter was signed by then-President Corazon Aquino on January 24, 1990.

 Relations

 Philippine Olympic Committee

 The Philippine Sports Commission Act recognizes the role of the Philippine Olympic Committee as the national Olympic body for the International Olympic Committee.
-It also recognizes the autonomy of the Philippine Olympic Committee and likewise states that all National Sports Associations shall be Autonomous as well.
+It also recognizes the autonomy of the Philippine Olympic Committee and likewise states that all National Sports Associations shall be autonomous as well.

 The Act designates the Philippine Olympic Committee as primarily responsible for activities related to the country's participation in the Olympic Games (International Olympic Committee), Asian Games (Olympic Council of Asia), Southeast Asian Games (Southeast Asian Games Federation), and other international athletic competitions.

 Philippine National Anti-Doping Organization

 The PSC funds the Philippine National Anti-Doping Organization (PHI-NADO), an organization in the Philippines which tackles doping in sports in the Philippines.
 PHI-NADO is recognized as the national anti-doping body for the Philippines by the World Anti Doping Agency (WADA).

 The Philippines were under threat of sanctions by WADA in early 2024 due to non-compliance of the international body's regulations.
 This has since been resolved.
 There are moves to make PHI-NADO a more independent body from the PSC.